solero/canon/README.md

 ## Installation

+Canon is now available on the PyPI, hurray!

+`pip install Canon`

-Canon is not available on PyPI.
-You have to clone the repository and import it manually.
+~~Canon is not available on PyPI.
+You have to clone the repository and import it manually.~~

 ` $ git clone https://github.com/ketnipz/canon`